Close Menu

 • Genetic mutations: radiation exposure has been linked to genetic mutations, which can increase the risk of birth defects and other health problems

-To minimize the risk of radiation exposure, visitors should take the following precautions: (See Also: Is Egypt Safe To Visit For Us Citizens?
+To minimize the risk of radiation exposure, visitors should take the following precautions: (See Also: Is it Safe to Visit China 2025?
 A Traveler’s Guide)

 • Wear protective clothing, including long-sleeved shirts, long pants, and closed-toe shoes